AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

   [default value provided by field 'default-clang' in JSON files from directories: ['/install/path/etc/AdaptiveCpp'].]
   [current value: NOT SET]
   The path to the clang executable that should be used for compilation
-    (Note: *must* be compatible with the clang version that the hipSYCL clang plugin was compiled against!)
+    (Note: *must* be compatible with the clang version that the AdaptiveCpp clang plugin was compiled against!)

 --acpp-nvcxx=<value>
   [can also be set with environment variable: ACPP_NVCXX=<value>]